ayushsanghavi/Railway-reservation-management-system/README.md

 # Railway Reservation Management System

 ## Aim :
-To create a user friendly Graphical User Interface (GUI) to ease the process of booking railway tickets, in contradictory travelling to the ticket counter and standing in long queues.
+To create a user friendly Graphical User Interface (GUI) to ease the process of booking railway tickets, in contradictory to travel to the ticket counter and standing in long queues.

 ## Specs :
 - Used the python Tkinter library for creating and editing the GUI.